Center for Cancer Immunology Research

 Since the center's inception in 2003, CCIR investigators have made remarkable progress in the number of high-quality publications, level of research support, and number of investigator-initiated pre-clinical studies/clinical trials.

-To learn more about the CCIR, we invite you to read our five-year report (covers 2003 to 2008) and our recent two-year report (covers 2009 and 2010).
-Click each image below (left: five-year report; right: two-year report) to open a pdf version of the report.
+To learn more about the CCIR, we invite you to read our recent Annual Report (Fiscal Year 2013); please click on the image below to open a PDF version of the report.

 - SU2C/CRI supports Dream Team efforts in translational immunology research